First look at deal that could get nearly 50,000 GM employees back to work

 |GENERAL MOTORS COMPANY

+GM's Lordstown, Warren and Baltimore plants would go unallocated, per GM's original plan, while the Detroit-Hamtramck plant in Michigan, which was also going to be idled, would stay open and make electric trucks.

-The agreement provides full-time temporary workers with a pathway to permanent employment starting on Jan.
+The future of temporary workers was a major sticking point — the agreement would provide full-time temporary workers with a pathway to permanent employment starting on Jan.
 6, 2020.
-Part-time temporary employees will have a pathway to regular status beginning Jan.
+Part-time temporary employees would have a pathway to regular status beginning Jan.
 1, 2021.

 GM also caved following workers' anger at being asked to share a larger portion of health insurance costs.

-"All profits the company earns in North America will generate payments to members, based on the current $1,000 per $1 billion formula, with no limits," the agreement summary stated.

-GM also promised to bring all permanent manufacturing employees to $32.32 an hour by September 2023.
+- A promise to bring all permanent manufacturing employees to $32.32 an hour by September 2023.

+Long-time GM autoworker Mike Yakim told FOX Business his gut reaction was to vote against the tentative agreement.
+As a former temporary worker, he was happy to see them get a good deal, but he said he needed evidence GM was going to invest in the U.S. before he was on board.

+"I'm still all in favor of temporaries on the path to accrue seniority.
+That's great, but number one is product allocation.
+Without number one, you don’t need number two," Yakim said.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE